pingcap/blog/2017-07-11-tidbinternal2.md

 A globally ordered and distributed Key-Value engine satisfies the above needs.
 The feature of being globally ordered helps us solve quite a few problems.
 Take the following as two examples:

 + To get a row of data quickly.
-Assume that we can create a certain or some Keys, when locating this row, we’d be able to use the Seek method provided by TiKV to quickly locate this row of data.
+Assume that we can create a certain or some Keys, when locating this row, we'd be able to use the Seek method provided by TiKV to quickly locate this row of data.
 + To scan the whole table.
 If the table can be mapped to the Range of Key, then all data can be got by scanning from StartKey to EndKey.
 The way to manipulate Index data is similar.

 [Back to the top](#top)

-Now let’s see how this works in TiDB.
+Now let's see how this works in TiDB.

 TiDB allocates a `TableID` to each table, an `IndexID` to each index, and a `RowID` to each row.
 If the table has an integer Primary Key, then the value will be used as the `RowID`.
 The `TableID` is unique in the whole cluster while the `IndexID/RowID` unique in the table.
 All of these ID are int64.
 Each row of data is encoded into a Key-Value pair according to the following rule: